Skip to main content

 3. If a child is not age-eligible for two consecutive program years or a full 24-month period, do they get disenrolled?

-Yes, children will be disenrolled from CSPP prior to the end of their 24-month eligibility period once they are no longer age-eligible for California State Preschool Program (CSPP).
+Yes, children will be disenrolled from CSPP prior to 24 months of eligibility if they are no longer age-eligible for CSPP.
 For example, any child whose fifth birthday occurs on or before September 1 of the CSPP program year (and thus is age-eligible to attend kindergarten that year) will no longer be eligible to remain in CSPP after they begin kindergarten or as of September 30, whichever comes first.
-However, if a family with a child enrolled in part-day CSPP chooses to keep their child enrolled in part-day CSPP for extended learning and care once the child is enrolled in kindergarten, pursuant to EC 48000(l), this is allowed.
+However, if a family with a child enrolled in part-day CSPP chooses to keep their child enrolled in part-day CSPP for extended learning and care once the child is enrolled in kindergarten, pursuant to Education Code 48000(l), this is allowed.

 4. Can you please explain the “age-eligibility requirements are met” under part day and full day 24-month eligibility?
 E.g. if a child enrolled in CSPP turns 5 in January, would a program be required to disenroll the child before the end of the school year?

-If the child is age-eligible at the time of enrollment, they will continue to meet age-eligibility requirements for California State Preschool Program (CSPP) for the remainder of the program year.
-There are no circumstances in which a child would be age-eligible at enrollment, but not be age-eligible for CSPP mid-program year.
+If the child is age-eligible at the time of enrollment, they will continue to meet age-eligibility requirements for CSPP for the remainder of the program year.
+There are no circumstances in which a child would be age-eligible at enrollment, but not be age-eligible for CSPP in the niddle of the same program year.
 The inclusion of the language “provided the child continues to meet age-eligibility” is referencing circumstances when a child may be age-eligible for the first 12-months but is not age-eligible for CSPP in the second 12-months of their 24-month eligibility period.
 In those instances, the child will not be certified for a full 24-months of eligibility.

 5. When do contractors disenroll a child and family if the 24-month eligibility ends in the middle of the program year?

-Children enrolled in part-day California State Preschool Program (CSPP) will receive services for the remainder of the program year in which the family certifies and the next full program year, without needing to be recertified.
+Children enrolled in part-day CSPP will receive services for the remainder of the program year in which the family certifies and the next full program year, without needing to be recertified.
 Families that enroll prior to the start of the part-day program year will receive services for two full program years provided the child remains age-eligible for CSPP in the second program year.

-The California Code of Regulations, Title 5 (5 CCR) section 17749(c) allows children that were enrolled in full-day CSPP prior to June 30, to remain enrolled in CSPP for the summer immediately preceding their enrollment into kindergarten until September 30, or the start of kindergarten, whichever is sooner without being recertified.
-EC 48000(l) permits children enrolled in part-day CSPP who are age-eligible for kindergarten to remain in part-day CSPP if the child is also enrolled in kindergarten and the part-day program offers CSPP extended learning and care services.
+The California Code of Regulations, Title 5 Section 17749(c) allows children that were enrolled in full-day CSPP prior to June 30, to remain enrolled in CSPP for the summer immediately preceding their enrollment into kindergarten until September 30, or the start of kindergarten, whichever is sooner without being recertified.
+Education Code 48000(l) permits children enrolled in part-day CSPP who are age-eligible for kindergarten to remain in part-day CSPP if the child is also enrolled in kindergarten and the part-day program offers CSPP extended learning and care services.

-If a child will no longer be age-eligible for California State Preschool Program (CSPP) during the 24-month period, the contractor will indicate on the NOA the date the child will be disenrolled from the CSPP.
-Contractors should be able to determine at the time of enrollment if the child will or will not be age-eligible for the remainder of the family’s 24-month eligibility period and must indicate it on the NOA at that time.
+If a child will no longer be age-eligible for CSPP during the minimum 24-month period, the contractor will indicate on the notice of action (NOA) the date the child will be disenrolled from the CSPP.
+Contractors should be able to determine at the time of enrollment if the child will or will not be age-eligible for the entirety of the family’s 24-month eligibility period and must indicate it on the NOA at that time.

-Yes, all families regardless of the basis of eligibility or need will receive 24-month eligibility if the child remains age-eligible.
+Yes, all full-day families regardless of the basis of eligibility or need will receive at least 24-month eligibility if the child remains age-eligible.

 No, once families are certified for services they receive 24-month eligibility.
 No additional documentation is required to receive the full 24-month certification.

-Yes, all families enrolled on the basis of income eligibility (including families enrolled with income that is 15 percent above the income threshold) are required to report when their income exceeds the allowable income threshold.
-In the case of families enrolled with income that is 15 percent above the income eligibility threshold, they would report if their income exceeded more than 15 percent above 100 percent of the state median income (SMI).
+Yes, all families enrolled in full-day CSPP on the basis of income eligibility (including families enrolled with income that is 15 percent above the income threshold) are required to report when their income exceeds the allowable income threshold.
+In the case of families enrolled with income that is 15 percent above the income eligibility threshold, they would report if their income exceeded more than 15 percent above 100 percent of the state median income.

-No. The California State Preschool Program (CSPP) is not a substitute for kindergarten.
+No. The CSPP is not a substitute for kindergarten.
 Contractors should note that children who are age-eligible for kindergarten must be enrolled in kindergarten to receive extended learning and care outside of the hours the child is enrolled in kindergarten through part-day CSPP.

 Return to Top